OS-Copilot/OS-Genesis/README.md

 ### Raw collected triples

-In addition to our complete trajectory data on HuggingFace, we also provide collected raw $<s_{\text{pre}}, a, s_{\text{post}}>$ triples.
+In addition to our complete trajectory data on HuggingFace, we also provide collected raw `<s_pre, a, s_post>` triples.
 You can use them to reproduce the process of reverse task synthesis directly, without re-collecting them from emulators yourself 😄.
 The screenshots and corresponding texts (with SoM info contained) are provided below:

 |   Data Type    |                           Screenshots                                            |                           Data JSON                                            |
 | :-------------: | :-------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------: |